Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • myeloproliferative lesions;

-• severe abdominal trauma;
+• severe abdominal injuries;

 • tumors of the adrenal glands and kidneys;